About

 Why I started my brand...

-Deciding to turn professional to design and make marbling goods for a living was hard work.
-Switching from a corporate career to a creative career was financially tricky.
-I quietly launched my brand during the pandemic too.
+I quietly launched my brand during the pandemic.
 It has been a steep learning curve for the business side, but I have found great mentorship with Small Business Britain and Theo Paphitis as an SBS winner.
 It took me a few years to find my creative 'voice' and style, making lots of products, until I realised that though I can make anything, I don't have to make everything!

-I am a proud member of Heritage Crafts, MAKE Southwest, Devon Artists Network, Design Nation, Leather UK, The Society of Bookbinders and Blue Patch.
-As a sustainable artist, I am also a member of the Green Maker's Initiative with Make Southwest.
+I am a proud member of Heritage Crafts, MAKE Southwest, Devon Artists Network, Crafts Council, Find A Maker, Leather UK and The Society of Bookbinders.
+As a sustainable artist, I am also a member of the Green Maker's Initiative with Make Southwest and the B2B sustainable makers charity, Blue Patch.

 My creative journey has also taken me down the path of teaching...

-In the past few years it has been my privilege to have tutored workshops with A Level students, in SEND schools, in local primary schools, community groups and for MAKE Southwest’s Arts Council Saturday National Club, tutoring teenagers who wish to pursue art as a career.
+In the past few years it has been my privilege to tutor workshops in mainstream education from primary to A Level and with SEND students.
+I also work with community groups and for MAKE Southwest’s National Saturday Club, tutoring teenagers who wish to pursue art as a career.
 I have privately tutored trauma survivors too, helping them in their healing journey, coming full circle in my healing journey.

 I also volunteer as a Speaker for Schools, tutoring students interested in a career in art.
-During the Summer I will be tutoring marbling at Cockpits Arts for Creative Dimensions Trust, a charity set up to help disadvantaged teenagers be taught art skills and crafts to pursue a career in art.
+I tutor marbling and marbled product design The Creative Dimensions Trust, an educational charity set up to help disadvantaged teenagers be taught art skills and crafts to develop and pursue a career in art.

 Marbling is a beautiful, mindful craft.
 My workshops offer a safe space to create, play with colour, make mistakes and learn through failing, but most importantly, have FUN!
 Even after over 30 years of marbling, mistakes happen and when a new beautiful pattern appears as a result, I like to call it a happy accident.
 I am always learning.